wilsonmar/wilsonmar.github.io/_posts/2017-03-04-python-api-flask.md

 <a target="_blank" href="https://github.com/nickjj/build-a-saas-app-with-flask.git">
 https://github.com/nickjj/build-a-saas-app-with-flask.git</a>

-Unique to this website is a bash shell script I've written that enables you to install and run it on your MacOS laptop with a single command.
+> Unique to this website is a bash shell script I've written that enables you to install and run it on your MacOS laptop with a single command.

-1. View my script at:
+1. View my install script at:

    <pre><strong><a target="_blank" href="https://github.com/wilsonmar/snakeeyes/blob/master/install-bsawf.sh">https://github.com/wilsonmar/snakeeyes/blob/master/install-bsawf.sh</a>
    </strong></pre>

    Each feature of the script is <a target="_blank" href="https://wilsonmar.github.io/install-scripts">explained in my blog article on install scripts</a>.
 My scripts makes use of "feature flags" specified in calling parameters.

-1. To execute the script yourself, first <strong>triple-click</strong> this command to put it in your Clipboard:
+1. To execute the script yourself, first put it in your Clipboard by <strong>triple-clicking</strong> this command then select copy:

    <pre><strong>bash -c "$(curl -fsSL https://raw.GitHubusercontent.com/wilsonmar/snakeeyes/master/install-bsawf.sh)" -v -U -D -a -o
    </strong></pre>